$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators: Abstract

 \section{Abstract}

 Unlike broken time-reversal symmetric (TRS) systems with a defined Chern number, directly measuring the bulk $Z_{2}$ invariant and Berry curvature (if nonzero) in topological insulators and their higher-order topological families remains an unsolved problem.
 Here, based on the refined trace-determinant inequality (TDI) involving the trace and determinant of the quantum metric and maximal Berry curvature (MBC), we establish an optical bound on the MBC for two-dimensional TRS insulators.
-By utilizing experimental data on linearly polarized optical conductivity within a certain energy range, the topological signatures can be identified by integrating the optical bound.
+By utilizing experimental data on the optical conductivity within a certain energy range, the topological signatures can be identified through the frequency integration of the optical bound.
+This is supported by the momentum integration of the refined TDI and its $f$-sum rule and topological extension, which provide a topological lower bound.
+Meanwhile, the decay of optical weight in the topologically trivial region can be controlled by the optical gap and the inverse mass tensor.
 We illustrate our approach using three representative topological models: the Kane-Mele model, mirror-protected insulator, and quadrupole insulator.
-We find that the resulting momentum integration of the refined TDI provides an intrinsic relationship between quantum volume (QV) variations and topological phase transitions.
-We argue that double QV can be treated as an upper bound on the number of boundary states.
+Remarkably, we find that the quantized quantum volume (QV) in the mirror-protected insulator results from the Gauss-Bonnet theorem.
+Since QV has a topological lower bound, this suggests that double QV can be interpreted as an upper bound on the number of boundary states.
 Our findings offer a method for extracting the topological signatures of TRS insulators using optical conductivity data.

 \textit{Introduction}.---In the presence or absence of time-reversal symmetry, topological insulating phases can be categorized into two distinct groups: TRS phases and magnetic phases.
 The former group includes topological insulators (TIs) \cite{Hasan10,Qi11,Ando13}, topological crystalline insulators (TCIs) \cite{Ando15,Chiu16}, and higher-order topological insulators (HOTIs) \cite{Yang24}.
 When time-reversal symmetry is broken, the resulting phases include Chern insulators \cite{Haldane88,Chang23} and fractional Chern insulators (FCIs) \cite{Parameswaran13,Bergholtz13,Neupert15,Bergholtz24,Park23,Cai23,Zeng23,Xu23,Ji24,Anderson24,Redekop24}.
 These time-reversal broken phases share a common characteristic: they possess a nonzero (fractional) Chern number.
 However, even when time-reversal symmetry is broken, there are topological phases that exhibit no bulk Chern number, such as axion insulators \cite{Nenno20,Sekine21} and antiferromagnetic topological insulators \cite{Tokura19,Wang21,Bernevig22}, whose topology is described by the $\theta$-term \cite{Qi08} or $Z_{2}$ invariant \cite{Mong10}.
 Recently, several studies have focused on topological systems with a nonzero Chern number (or Euler number) \cite{Tran17,Ozawa18,Repellin19,Pozo19,Ozawa19,Jankowski23,Lysne23,Kruchkov24,Ryu23b,Onishi24,Ghosh24,Komissarov24,Verma24,Verma24b,Qiu24,Bac25}.
 All these works have proposed using optical circular dichroism measurements to probe the Chern number.
 However, in TRS systems with certain crystalline symmetries \cite{Xiao10,Fang12,Ortix21b}, there are no bulk Chern numbers or Berry curvature.
 How does topology emerge with the vanishing of Berry curvature, and how can it be probed through optical measurements?
 This remains elusive.